Tech-Curriculums/120-Arduino-I2C-and-Wire-Library/README.md

 | Any Sensor | Displaying |  BLE |

 Feel free to voltron everything -- such is the joy of I2C!

+### Follow-up

+Creating your own board with I2C Surface Mount chips onto a PCB.

+Three stages, 0 is software (which is this class), 1 is designing the Eagle PCB's, two Soldering the PCB's, and

+and then iterations and debugging.